Winston-Lin/dziganto.github.io/_posts/2017-9-9-Image-Processing-for-Deep-Learning.md

 **Notebook:** a concrete example can be found in [this](https://github.com/dziganto/dziganto.github.io/blob/master/_notebooks/Image_Processing_for_Deep_Nets.ipynb) Jupyter notebook.

-Many deep learning frameworks come pre-packaged with image transformers like flipping and rotating.
+Many deep learning frameworks come pre-packaged with image transformers that do things like flip, crop, and rotate images.
 However, they may not include preprocessing tools that can significantly decrease computation time.
-Even if they do, its worth your while to understand at a fundamental level how they work.
+Even if they do, its worth knowing at a basic level how they work.
 Thus, I created this short tutorial that I hope you find useful.

 Specifically, I'll show you how to:
 1. Convert an RGB image to Grayscale.